 A common chart used to test visual acuity with black letters of various sizes against a white background.

-SMILE often known simply as SMILE, which stands for Small Incision Lenticule Extraction, is a single-step procedure to treat short-sightedness and astigmatism.
+SMILE which stands for Small Incision Lenticule Extraction, is a single-step procedure to treat short-sightedness and astigmatism.
 Traditional laser treatment involves cutting a flap from the cornea and uses Excimer laser to change the shape of the cornea.
-With ReLEx there is no flap cut required.
-A 4mm opening is all ReLEx SMILE needs.
+With SMILE there is no flap cut required.
+A 4mm opening is all SMILE needs.
 The minimally invasive technique allows significantly more corneal tissue to remain intact.

 Most common chart used to test visual acuity with black letters of various sizes against a white background.